Wall Street ends lower on lockdown fears, likely delay of stimulus

 Airline, hotel and cruise companies tracked declines in their European peers as Britain signaled the possibility of a second national lockdown.
 Europe's travel and leisure index .SXTP marked its worst two-day drop since April.

-Among the largest gainers on the Nasdaq 100 was Zoom Video Communications Inc ZM.OQ, which rose on the prospect that fresh lockdowns would spur greater use of the product.
+The largest gainer on the Nasdaq 100 was Zoom Video Communications Inc ZM.OQ, which rose 6.8% on the prospect that fresh lockdowns would spur greater use of the product.

-JPMorgan Chase & Co JPM.N and Bank of New York Mellon Corp BK.N fell on reports that several global banks moved large sums of allegedly illicit funds over nearly two decades despite red flags about the origins of the money.
+JPMorgan Chase & Co JPM.N and Bank of New York Mellon Corp BK.N fell 3.1% and 4.0%, respectively, on reports that several global banks moved large sums of allegedly illicit funds over nearly two decades despite red flags about the origins of the money.

-General Motors Co GM.N, which recently said it would take an 11% stake in the electric truck maker, also slipped.
+General Motors Co GM.N, which recently said it would take an 11% stake in the electric truck maker, slipped 4.76%.

 Reporting by Herbert Lash in New York; Additional reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Anil D’Silva and Matthew Lewis